ChackDan/PStemp/Get-AzureRmServiceFabricCluster.md

 PS C:\> Get-AzureRmServiceFabricCluster -ResourceGroupName myResourceGroup -ClusterName myCluster
 ```

-This command will get the cluster resource with the name myCluster
+This command will get the cluster myCluster's resource details.

 ## PARAMETERS

 ### -Name
-Specify the name of the cluster
+Specify the name of the cluster.

 ```yaml
 Type: String